Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-vu1U6jodrJ4.md

 ### Transcript

-> tier nine when tomorrow we're gonna put it out tomorrow big update smart tier nine guys i didn't know that yeah yeah that was they just told me
+> tier nine when tomorrow we're gonna put it out tomorrow big update smart tier nine guys I didn't know that yeah yeah that was they just told me